schubergphilis/terraform-aws-mcaf-resource-scheduler/README.md

 See https://docs.aws.amazon.com/fsx/latest/WindowsGuide/performance.html for more information.

 Throughput can't be changed until 6 hours after the last change was requested.
-After a throughput change an optimization phase takes place that could take longer than 6 hours;depending on the size off the file system.
+After a throughput change an optimization phase takes place that could take longer than 6 hours; depending on the size off the file system.
 Throughput can also not be changed during this optimization phase.
 Use with care.

 See https://docs.aws.amazon.com/fsx/latest/WindowsGuide/managing-storage-configuration.html#managing-storage-capacity for more information.